sudeepbm/snap-to-flatpak/README.md

 ## Running the script

 Clone [this](https://github.com/sudeepbm/snap-to-flatpak.git) repo or download the zip from [releases](https://github.com/sudeepbm/snap-to-flatpak/releases) section and unzip it.
-Then move to the snap-to-flatpak directory and then run `snap-to-flatpak.sh` script.

 ``` {.bash}
 git clone https://github.com/sudeepbm/snap-to-flatpak.git
 ```

+Then move to the snap-to-flatpak directory

 ``` {.bash}
 cd snap-to-flatpak
 ```

+Make the script executable by the following command.

 ``` {.bash}
 chmod +x snap-to-flatpak
 ```

+Then run `snap-to-flatpak.sh` script as a sudo user.

 ``` {.bash}
 sudo ./snap-to-flatpak
 ```

 After this confirm to execute the script by typing `Y` or `y` or `YES` or `yes`.
 If you want to terminate the execution of the script at this stage, type `N` or `n` or `NO` or `no`.

+Note : Please execute this script as a sudo user.

 ## Working of the script